sequenceiq/blog/source/_posts/2014-06-19-multinode-hadoop-cluster-on-docker.markdown

 amb-shell
 ```

-In AmbariShell the `hint` command will always guide you on the happy path,
-and remember that devops are lazy, so instead of typing press `<TAB>` for autocomplete or suggestions.

-Autocomplete will help you to:

- - complete the command in the given context (e.g. without any blueprint, cluster commands are not available)
- - add required parameters
- - add optional parameters: pres tab after double dash `--<TAB>`
- - complete parameter arguments, such as blueprint names, hostnames ...

 Below you will see a happy path to create a multi node Hadoop cluster using the Ambari shell.